Emilkyo/TelegramThemeVariables/Readme.md

 ## Dependencies

 - Java 8 or higher
-- Internet connectivity to download the file from GitHub
+- Internet connectivity to download file from GitHub

 ## Connect

-If you encounter any issues or have questions about the project, please contact me on [telegram]().
+If you encounter any issues or have questions about the project, please contact me on [Telegram]().

 ## License